deanlandolt/copromise/README.md

 ## `yield*`

 The `yield*` operator can be used to invoke to another coroutine.
-The result of the yield* epxression (if successful) will be the value returned from the delegated coroutine.
+The result of the yield* expression (if successful) will be the value returned from the delegated coroutine.
 If this value is a promise it will be resolved before execution resumes in the originating coroutine.